alanqrwang/nwhead/README.md

 ## Usage
 The submodule in `nwhead/` is designed to be portable, so that it can be inserted in an existing project flexibly.
+Interfacing with the NW head is designed to be as seamless as possible.
 An example of usage can be found in `train.py`.
-Interfacing with the NW head is designed to be as seamless as possible.
-For example, to train an NW head:
+For example, to train an NW head with ResNet-18 backbone:

 ```
 import torch